 - Add warm water and bring to a boil.
 Reduce heat to medium and allow to simmer for 10-15 minutes, or until sweet potatoes can be easily pierced with a fork.

 - Add chickpeas and tomato.
 Gentry stir to combine.
 Continue to simmer 3-5 minutes or until chickpeas are heated through.

 - Spoon over cooked basmati rice and serve with a side of garlic naan.

 Keywords: Tandoori Sweet Potatoes, Tandoori Sweet Potatoes, Peanut Butter Tandoori

 I know it might sound odd to add peanut butter to savoury dishes, but I’ve been doing it more and more these days.
 From Chicken Satay to Stir-Fry, Kraft Peanut Butter makes it easy for you and your family to make together, stick together.

-And just when you thought it couldn’t get any crazier around here (I mean putting peanut butter in this Indian dish might seem way bizaro to you), I have a burger recipe coming soon that also features Kraft Peanut Butter.
+And just when you thought it couldn’t get any crazier around here (I mean putting peanut butter in this recipe might seem way bizaro to you), I have a burger recipe that also features Kraft Peanut Butter.
 Say whaaat?!
 Stay tuned!

 For more recipes that celebrate the versatility of Kraft Peanut Butter visit sticktogether.ca.

 Disclosure: Although this post has been generously sponsored by Kraft Heinz Canada ULC , the opinions and language are my own.